What is Devils Tower?

 As rain and snow continue to erode the sedimentary rocks surrounding the Tower’s base, and the Belle Fourche River carries away the debris, more of Devils Tower will be exposed.
 But at the same time, the Tower itself is slowly being eroded.
 Rocks are continually breaking off and falling from the steep walls.
 Rarely do entire columns fall, but on rare occasions, they do.
 The piles of rubble, broken columns, boulders, small rocks, and stones that lie at the base of the Tower (described as the boulder field), indicate that it was, at some time in the past, larger than it is today.

-Now that I’ve put forth what the geologists have to say about the Tower, in the next (relatively short) post, I’ll share some of the Native American legends about it because sometimes those legends are more interesting and entertaining than the science.
+Now that I’ve put forth what the geologists have to say about the Tower, in the next (relatively short) posts, I’ll share some of the Native American legends about it because often those legends are more interesting and usually more entertaining than the science.